j-fu/VTKView.jl/README.md

 ## Disclaimer

 So far, this package is in an early state.
+In particular, the relevant binary packages for MacOS and Windows are not yet available, and therefore they are registered with the general registry.
+During the early devlopment phase, these, and the current version  of the code are avilable via the registry https://github.com/j-fu/PackageNursery.git .

 ## Installation